jeevandsouza/Github_Profiler/Readme.md

-Create a new OAuth registraction to access github API, otherwise max 50 requests/hr https://github.com/settings/applications/new
+Create a new OAuth registration to access GitHub API, otherwise max 50 requests/hr https://github.com/settings/applications/new
 Generate the secret access key to be used later for AJAX calls